You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Key Takeaways

-• Filgrastim-aafi is positioned in a rapidly growing biosimilar market, with expanding demand driven by cost pressures and increasing cancer care needs.
+• Filgrastim-aafi operates within a growing biosimilar market driven by cost savings and increasing adoption.

 FAQs